parmaviolet/piehole-home/README.md

-# piehole-home
+# pihole-home

-This repository contains the home network setup for piehole and DHCP.
+This repository contains the home network setup for pihole and DHCP.

 ## Setup